 – Comments (as needed)

 - Once you enter the lease-specific information, click on Save and Add Tenants to add your tenant information.
 If your tenant information is already in zInspector, click “Add From Existing Tenants.”
 If not, click “Add New Tenant” to add the tenant-specific information (Name, Email Address, Phone Number, etc.).

-- Once all tenants have been added, click Save to return to the Turnover page.
+- Once all tenants have been added, click Save to return to the Tenants page.

 - The tenant will receive a welcome email with everything they need to access and perform their inspection.
 They will be prompted to download the zTenant mobile app, log in, and start inspecting.

 - Once the tenant has completed and signed the inspection in the app, a copy of the Tenant Move In report will be emailed to you (the property manager) and to the tenant.
 It will also appear on your Timeline.

 - Move In / Move Out Comparison Report: When the tenant eventually moves out, you can use zInspector to create a side-by-side comparison between the your Move Out inspection (completed by you or a teammate) and the Tenant Move In inspection (performed by the tenant).
 From Timeline, click Compare and select the appropriate property and move in/out dates.